State Law Guide · Updated January 2026

 What if a Colorado dealer doesn't honor my refund?

-You can sue under Colorado's Unfair Practices Act (UDAP) for actual damages and potentially additional penalties.
+You can sue under Colorado's Consumer Protection Act for actual damages and potentially additional penalties.
 File a complaint with the Colorado Attorney General first.

 Where do I file a complaint in Colorado?